s-r-e-e-r-a-j/SSHBuster/README.md

 > ⚠️ You must provide **either a single username or a username wordlist**, and likewise **either a single password or a password wordlist**.

+## Notes
+- If you specify more than 5 threads, it will use only 5 for better accuracy.

+- Automatically stops when a valid credential is found.

+- Wordlists with special characters are supported (UTF-8 and Latin-1 fallback).

 ## Examples
 1. **Brute-force with username and password wordlists**